 Huronia Community Foundation’s Philanthropy Award

 Paul is a past president of the Ontario Association of Broadcasters, and was also on the board of directors of the Canadian Association of Broadcasters.
 He is past chair of the Radio Executive Committee for Numeris, an industry owned ratings company for radio and television in Canada.
 He also sits on their Board of Directors.

 Paul is currently vice-chair of the Board of Governors for Georgian College and is also vice-chair of Royal Victory Hospital Foundation Board.
 Paul, his wife Lawrene and five children live in Barrie, Ontario.

-The Ontario Hall of Fame Awards will be presented during the OAB conference, Gala Awards Luncheon, Thursday, November 10th at the Marriott Toronto Airport Hotel.
+The Ontario Hall of Fame Award presentation will be held at the OAB conference, Gala Awards Luncheon, Thursday, November 7th at the Marriott Toronto Airport Hotel.